Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-What happens if my pet’s bills aren’t covered after a car accident?
+What happens if my pet’s injuries aren’t covered?

 Your vet bills might not be completely covered or covered at all after a car accident.
 You’ll need to find a way to pay for your pet’s bills out of pocket.

 Pet injury insurance differs from pet insurance, which is like health insurance for pets.
 Pet insurance policies come complete with deductibles, copays and premiums — extending coverage beyond car accidents.
 Consider adding pet insurance if you would have trouble covering major pet bills after an accident.

 Other alternatives include veterinary financing options, such as Care Credit.
 With vet financing, you can pay for vet bills over time or at a discounted rate.

-How can I prevent injuries to my pet in the car?
+How to prevent pet injuries in the car

 - Keep your pet restrained.
 A pet harness with a seatbelt or a carrier from your pet supply store should do the trick.
-You can also find other pet supplies to keep your pet safe in the car.

 - Don’t open the car window.
 Some dogs love to stick their faces out the window, but they can fall or jump out or be thrown out in a collision.

 - Keep pets in the back seat.
 The back seat is statistically the safest place in the car, since you’re protected somewhat from front-end and rear collisions.
 Bonus points for strapping your pet in the middle seat.

 - Choose the right car.
 The best dog-friendly cars should make it easy for your pet to jump in and out of, and they can feature safety nets to keep dogs from jumping from the trunk to the back or fold-down seats for easy carrier storage.

 Your car insurance policy could already protect your pet as part of your collision coverage or general property damage.
 Otherwise, you may need to add pet injury insurance to extend your policy to the furriest members of your family.

 Ask about limits that can top out at $2,000 with some insurers.
 And know what is and isn’t included by your insurer.

 Compare car insurance companies to get the best protection for your car and your pets.